-is an Indian state that has 26 districts and a coastline of 1,600 km, mostly on the Kathiawar
+is an Indian state that has a coastline of 1,600 km, mostly on the Kathiawar

 peninsula, with a population of more than 60 million.
 Gandhinagar